yingweiwo

 Additional Infomation

-Pamidronic acid is a second generation, nitrogen containing bisphosphonate that inhibits osteoclast mediated bone loss It has a wide therapeutic index and a long duration of action as it can be given every 3-4 weeks for certain indications.
-Patients should be counselled regarding the risk of elevated blood urea nitrogen, renal tubular necrosis, and nephrotoxicity.
+Pamidronate is a second-generation nitrogenous bisphosphonate that inhibits osteoclast-mediated bone loss.
+It has a wide therapeutic index and a long duration of action, and for some indications, it can be administered once every 3-4 weeks.
+Patients should be informed of the risks of elevated blood urea nitrogen, renal tubular necrosis, and nephrotoxicity.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.